delize/delize.github.io/blog/_posts/2020-09-22-authorizing-mongodb-atlas-users-against-oktas-ldap-groups.markdown

 # Solution

-After several weeks of waiting for the issue to be backported.
+After several weeks of waiting for the issue to be back ported.
 It finally has!
 Beginning with MongoDB Atlas Versions 3.6.20, 4.0.21, and 4.2.10 you can use Okta's LDAP Interface Okta mastered Groups for Authorization.

 The comments written directly by the PoC in charge of the incident filed: